weecology/forecasting-dynamics-course/lectures/first-day.md

 # Opening discussion

-* Why do we want to forecast?
+* What kinds of forecasts are you familiar with?
+* What do these forecasts for us and our society?
 * Do we think we can forecast successfully in ecology?